TEncDM: Understanding the Properties of the Diffusion Model in the Space of Language Model Encodings: Introduction

 To date, a number of text diffusion models have been proposed, each based on substantially new ideas with little overlap with other methods.
 Some works replace Gaussian noise with categorical noise \cite{multinomial_diffusion, d3pm}, exploiting the discreteness of the text domain.
-Others train continuous diffusion on token embeddings \cite{diffusion-lm, genie, diffuseq} or text latent representations reduced in size \cite{ld4lg, planner}.
+Others train continuous diffusion on token embeddings \cite{diffusion-lm, genie, diffuseq}, on text latent representations reduced in size \cite{ld4lg, planner} or on the probability simplex \cite{mahabadi2023tess, han2022ssd}.
 There are also differences in the way diffusion outputs are decoded back into text.
 Diffusion models trained on embeddings round their predictions to the nearest embeddings, while those that utilize small latent spaces decode the predictions with an AR model.
-This suggests that the scientific community has not found the most robust diffusion model design yet.
+This suggests that the scientific community has not yet found the most robust design of a diffusion model for text.

-In this paper, we attempt to better understand the specifics of text distribution models and identify best practices for their development.
-We investigate each component in detail: text encoding and decoding methods, diffusion model architecture, noise schedule, and self-conditioning \citep{self-cond}.
-As a result, we combine all our findings in a method called \textbf{Text Encoding Diffusion Model} \textbf{(TEncDM)}.
-It constructs the diffusion model, which operates in the latent space of the language model encodings (e.g. BERT \citep{bert}).
-It also utilizes the Transformer-based \citep{transformer} decoder, which is able not only to decode the latents but also to improve the text quality.
-We do not use an AR decoder on purpose so as not to transfer the limitation of AR language models to the diffusion.
+In this paper, we attempt to better understand the specifics of continuous text diffusion models trained in the latent space of token embeddings and identify best practices for their development.
+We argue that the use of raw embeddings as latents is suboptimal, and that this approach can be enhanced by first extracting context information from embeddings with a language model encoder and training a diffusion model in this latent space.
+We also investigate several diffusion components in detail: text decoding methods, diffusion model architecture, noise schedule, and self-conditioning \cite{self-cond}.
+As a result, we combine all our findings in a method called \textit{Text Encoding Diffusion Model} \textbf{(TEncDM)}.